ward/run/_posts/2019-05-19-20km-door-brussel.md

 did not make that calculation during the run).
 Of course, the Tervurenlaan was still to come, starting around the 17th kilometre and ending around 18.5.
-Before making the turn onto the Tervurenlaan, I see Fast Pacer in the distance jogging backwards.
+Before making the turn onto the Tervurenlaan, I see Fast Pacer in the distance _jogging backwards_.
 I guess he realised he was way ahead of the 1:20 he was pacing.
 I hope those that actually followed him did not blow up completely before the climb to come.

+{% include image.html domain=site.baseurl url='/assets/img/20190519-20kbxl.16.5k.jpg' description='Right before the Tervurenlaan climb starts.
+You still see Dropped Pacer hanging nearby.
+The woman next to me was falling apart, the guy right behind me would hang on a little while longer.' %}

-We start the climb and I try to find a pace where I do not blow up, but also am not my usual slow climbing self.
+We start the climb and I try to find a pace where I do not blow up, but also try to avoid being my usual slow climbing self.
 The not blowing up part seems to work at least.
 I do seem to recall my legs burning a little, though I am not sure at what point it happened.
-Suddenly I notice someone to the left of me that I
-recognise: the older guy with glasses from right before the start.
+Suddenly I notice someone to the left of me that I recognise: the older guy with glasses from right before the start.
 It is clear he is going up the hill faster than I am and I decide to just follow him till the top.
 This speed-up does not feel particularly bad, so I must not have been climbing fast enough.

-Eventually we get past the hill and I decide it is time to immediately kick up the pace again.
+{% include image.html domain=site.baseurl url='/assets/img/20190519-20kbxl.17.5k.wide.jpg' description='Shortly after starting the final long Tervurenlaan climb.
+Blue shirt a few places back is the older guy with glasses from the start.' %}
+{% include image.html domain=site.baseurl url='/assets/img/20190519-20kbxl.17.5k.determined.jpg' description='Still climbing.
+Focus on the end, focus on the end, focus on the end.
+Guy behind me must have been suffering a bit going by the swinging of his head between photos around this point.' %}

 {% include racesplit.html content='
 Missed the 17 km marker, bit of a pity since that should be around the start of the climb.